rvolz/BicBucStriim/README.md

 Requirements
 ------------
 * Apache web server with PHP 5.3+, including support for mcrypt and sqlite3
+* Optional: if PHP module *intl* (php5-intl) is installed, book languages will be displayed
 * Optional: a working PHP mail (sendmail) installation to send books via e-mail

 License